-Crediting will follow standard procedures as set out in a model Project Cooperation Agreement (PCA).
-No Credit will be afforded to any lands or interests previously acquired and credited for any applicable Corps of Engineers Project.
+Crediting would follow standard procedures as set out in a model Project Cooperation Agreement (PCA).
+No Credit would be afforded to any lands or interests previously acquired and credited for any applicable Corps of Engineers Project.

-Credit will only be applied to the acreage within the "project footprint", namely the lands or corridor required for the Recommended Plan of improvements to be included in the Federal/Local Sponsor environmental restoration plan.
+Credit would only be applied to the acreage within the "project footprint", namely the lands or corridor required to implement the recommended ecosystem restoration plan.
 Lands outside of the project requirements and lands that may be acquired for the sponsor's own purposes would not be creditable LERRD's.
-Only lands deemed necessary to be included in the project have been included.
+Only lands deemed necessary for project completion have been included.

-Corps policy prescribes that credit will not afforded for lands purchased with Federal funds or grants where the granting of such credit is not permissible, either as prescribed by statute, or as determined by the head of the Federal agency administering such grants or programs.
-The Federal Emergency Management Agency's (FEMA's) floodplain hazard mitigation and elimination grants are examples of such Federal grant programs were credit would not be allocated.
+Corps policy prescribes that credit would not afforded for lands purchased with Federal funds or grants where the granting of such credit is not permissible, either as prescribed by statute, or as determined by the head of the Federal agency administering such grants or programs.
+The Federal Emergency Management Agency's (FEMA's) floodplain hazard mitigation and elimination grants are examples of such Federal grant programs where credit would not be allocated.